 In this article you will learn what is an API and how to use Lokalise API to define custom workflows and create automation scripts with ease.
 First we will cover some theory and then proceed to practice and discuss typical examples.
 To follow this article you don’t need to be a professional developer but having at least a basic programming knowledge is very much recommended.
+All examples and processes will consider localized time where applicable to ensure accuracy across different regions.

 You might also be interested in checking the second part of this article where we're discussing APIv2 use cases and see it in action.